cboomtrf/epaper-display/README.md

 # Clock + weather + AQI + traffic - on Raspberry Pi & e-paper

 This is a forked project of [waveshare-clock-and-more](https://github.com/pskowronek/epaper-clock-and-more), which itself is a fork of [waveshare-clock](https://github.com/prehensile/waveshare-clock) that only displayed clock and weather and supported only Waveshare 4.2inch B&W displays.
+The first fork added support for Waveshare 2.7inch BWR e-paper displays.

-This project enhances the original two projects to support Waveshare 2.13inch displays with red dye (BWR).
+### This project enhances the original two projects to support Waveshare 2.13inch multicolor e-paper displays.

-### NB: 2.13inch support will be added in this project, but is not yet added.
+### NB: 2.13inch support is not yet in release.
 Please contact https://github.com/cboomtrf for an estimated release date.

 The following features are available, mainly implemented by the original projects: